 Human resources employees in large companies find themselves answering the same employee questions over and over again.
 How much paid time off do I have?
-How can I find out if this doctor is covered by our health plan?
+How can I find out if this doctor is covered by our health ?
 When am I due for a performance review?

 Answering such frequently asked questions can potentially prevent HR staff from engaging in higher-value activities.
 And in organizations where data is poorly managed, employees can get frustrated waiting for answers that should be readily available.